-Overwatered conditions are not ideal for ponytail palm growth – they much prefer dry conditions similar to those from where they originate.
+Orerwatered conditions are not ideal for ponytail palm growth – they much prefer dry conditions similar to those to where they originate.

 While a healthy ponytail palm can grow up to 12 inches per year, it will be much less if it is overwatered.

 Is It More Common To Overwater Or Underwater A Ponytail Palm?

 Overwatering is much more common for ponytail palms.

 This is because they require very little water – much less than you would expect.
 When I first purchased a ponytail palm, I decided to water it once every couple of weeks over winter.

 This soon turned out to be far too much, and it wasn’t long before signs of overwatering began to appear.
 In my case, the leaves started to change color from the tip of the leaves and wilted as they did so.